sujansap/BuutReservation/README.md

   }
 }
 ```

 Alternative you could achieve the same via the CLI.
 Be present in the `Rise.Server` project and again alter values where needed in the connection string:

 ```Bash
 dotnet user-secrets set ConnectionStrings:PostgreSQL "User ID=[USER];Password=[PASSWORD];Host=localhost;Port=5432;Database=Hogent.Rise;Connection Lifetime=0;"
 ```

 ## Creation of the database

 To create the database, run the following command in the main folder `Rise`

 ```bash
 dotnet ef database update --startup-project Rise.Server --project Rise.Persistence
 ```

 > Make sure your connection string is correct in the `Rise/Server/appsettings.json` file.

 ## Migrations

 Adapting the database schema can be done using migrations.
 To create a new migration, run the following command:

 ```bash
 dotnet ef migrations add [MIGRATION_NAME] --startup-project Rise.Server --project Rise.Persistence
 ```

 And then update the database using the following command:

 ```bash
 dotnet ef database update --startup-project Rise.Server --project Rise.Persistence
 ```

 ## Testing

 ### E2E testing via playwright

 Install via the [instructions](https://playwright.dev/dotnet/docs/intro) on playwright docs
-To test the E2E tests, be sure that the project is running.